All regular students are assessed tuition and fees on a semester basis.

 Universal Student Fees

-Student fees support expenses such as the operation of the Joseph A Danna Student Center, programming sponsored by the University Programming Board, the operation of the Student Government Association, the intercollegiate athletic programs, publication of The Maroon and other student publications, Information Technology, Career Services, the Student Success Center, and other essential services provided by the university.
+Student fees support expenses such as the operation of the Joseph A. Danna Student Center, programming sponsored by the University Programming Board, the operation of the Student Government Association, the intercollegiate athletic programs, publication of The Maroon and other student publications, Information Technology, Career Services, the Student Success Center, and other essential services provided by the university.

 Programs | Full Time | Part Time | Summer |